stackhpc/ansible-slurm-appliance/ansible/roles/basic_users/README.md

 Using an external share which:
   - does not root squash (so this role can create directories on it)
-  - ismounted to all nodes including the control node (so this role can set authorized keys there),
+  - is mounted to all nodes including the control node (so this role can set authorized keys there)

-create user `Carol`:
+Create user `Carol`:

 ```yaml
 basic_users_homedir_host: "{{ ansible_play_hosts | first }}" # doesn't matter which host is used